misty-garcia/telco-churn-project/README.md

 #### Deliverables:
 - Report in a jupyter notebook with questions answered
 - CSV with customer id, probability of churn, & prediction of churn
-- Google slide deck showing model, features, recall, precision, and accuracy
+- Google slide deck
+    - show model
+    - features used
+    - how likely model gives a high probability of churn when no churn occurs
+    - how likely model gives a low probability of churn when churn occurs
+    - accuracy
 - Oral presentation of google slides
 - Multiple .py files with transformations to run model